elsell/monarch-money-amazon-connector/README.md

 # email = "test2@example.com"
 # password = "password"

+# (Optional): Use all transactions from a given year.
+# By default, only the Amazon transactions from the last 3 months
+# will be considered for matching to Monarch transactions.
+#
+# You can use this filter to pull all transactions from the specified year.
+# This can be especially useful around the New Year if you want to annotate
+# transactions from the past year.
+[amazon_filter]
+year = "2024"

 # (Optional): Use the OpenAI API to *attempt* to
 # auto solve captcha images.
 This is NOT very reliable,
 # but may work with simpler captchas.